odybhoja/Ergo-Bounties/docs/submission-guide.md

 # Ergo Bounty Submission Guide

-This guide provides detailed instructions for submitting completed work to the Ergo ecosystem.
+This guide provides detailed instructions for submitting completed work to the Ergo ecosystem and adding missing bounties to the tracking system.
 The process is designed to be straightforward while ensuring proper tracking and payment for your contributions.

 ## Prerequisites